-Supporting neighbors through volunteerism and charitable giving is an important part of BCBSMT's corporate citizenship.
-Giving back to Montana communities is an extension of its commitment to build lasting relationships with our members and health care providers.
+Supporting neighbors through volunteerism and charitable giving is an important part of Blue Cross and Blue Shield of Montana's (BCBSMT) corporate citizenship.
+It’s what we call Blue Corps – activating employees to participate in the communities where we live, work and play.
+Giving back to Montana communities is an extension of our commitment to build lasting relationships with our members and health care providers.